-And I will have to say that Dr. Lynch-Walsh brought up something that I was happy she brought up because this is all under PPO, that you've been in charge of since 2012, and it just seems like it just kind of went under the window, okay, and you said you got it because of COVID. gonna tell you right now, I don't believe that the schools got any breaks on the fact that if property passes weren't done correctly or teachers or personnel lost things, I don't believe they got any breaks because of the fact that we had COVID.
-And the students and everything else, this just was mind boggling to me, that this kind of lack of taking care of the equipment of Broward County Public Schools was so And, personally, I think there's -- I think there needs to be another audit to see who was -who was responsible for all of this.
+MS. FERTIG: I just -- I just think -- I think the whole world was caught with what happened with COVID, so I don't think it's unique to the school board, but at some point there just up because this is all under PPO, that you've been in charge of since 2012, and it just seems like it just kind of went under the window, okay, and you said you got it because of COVID.
+I'm gonna tell you right now, I don't believe that the schools got any breaks on the fact that if property passes weren't done correctly or teachers or personnel lost things, I don't believe they got any breaks because of the fact that we had COVID.
+And the students and everything else, this just was mind boggling to me, that this kind of lack of taking care of the equipment of Broward County Public Schools was so lax.
+And, personally, I think there's -- I think there needs to be another audit to see who was -who was responsible for all of this.
 Because you captured some of it, thank you very much whoever did the audit, you captured a lot of that, but, I'm sorry, I just -- I don't think any of this was acceptable.
 And I apologize if you say you just got it.
 I don't apologize for Mr. Bays because he's been there since 2012.
 I'm just appalled at what this showed.